Table of Contents

 While it is still a good idea to go and test drive a vehicle before you buy it for a new driver, you should consider looking at online listings to see what is out there in your local area.
 You can better plan a day of test driving if you are looking at the listings online for different dealerships.
 Also, you might also stumble across private sellers with a great car for your needs.

 There are pros and cons to buying and shopping online.
 Nevertheless, this can be a great way to save time overall.
 You can always call to be sure that the car that you are interested in is on the lot as well.
-This can save you some time and haggling with the salesperson if you are able to find out over the phone if the car you wanted to see is even still on the lot.
+This can save you some time and haggle with the salesperson if you are able to find out over the phone if the car you wanted to see is even still on the lot.

-If you are going to shop online, be prepared with your choice of the shipping company to bring the car to you.
+If you are going to shop online, be prepared with your choice of shipping company to bring the car to you.
 You may not be able to go test drive the car and you will have to have your vehicle shipped to you and your child after you buy it.
 Just accepting the company that the dealership suggests might not be the best choice for your needs.
 Always make sure that you are working with a qualified and licensed car shipping company for this need.

 Shopping online can also help to rule out cars that really do not fit your needs.
 You can narrow your search down to many different features and factors.
-This will rule out cars that might tempt you that do not fit your needs.
+This will rule out cars that might tempt you but do not fit your needs.
 Being unable to tempt yourself with cars that are outside your budget can be a big help for buying smart.

 7. Choose Between New and Used